 In other words, Scalia and other right-wing justices operate with a situational ethic when it comes to “originalism” and “strict construction.”
 If their partisan and ideological interests require the abandoning of those precepts, the principles are dumped overboard.

 That is what most of us would call hypocrisy or dishonesty.
 But Scalia, like many on the Right, operates with a curious sense of false righteousness, at least when his “principles” match up with his ideology and partisan interests.

-In the recent interview, Scalia packaged his assessment of “originalist” intent on the 14th Amendment as a tough-minded recognition of the facts.
+In the interview, Scalia packaged his assessment of “originalist” intent on the Fourteenth Amendment as a tough-minded recognition of the facts.
 Scalia claimed that the amendment’s provisions should only relate to the “original” intent of extending legal rights to black men.

 He framed his argument as an invitation to state legislatures to grant women, gays and other groups equal rights.
 But that also suggests that the states would be free to deny these Americans their rights, if the legislatures saw fit.

 “If indeed the current society has come to different views [regarding equal rights for women and gays], that’s fine,” Scalia said.
 “You do not need the Constitution to reflect the wishes of the current society.
 Certainly the Constitution does not require discrimination on the basis of sex.

 “The only issue is whether it prohibits it.
 It doesn’t.
 Nobody ever thought that that’s what it meant.
 Nobody ever voted for that.
 If the current society wants to outlaw discrimination by sex, hey we have things called legislatures, and they enact things called laws.
 You don’t need a constitution to keep things up-to-date.
 All you need is a legislature and a ballot box.”

 Defending White Plutocrats

 Nevertheless, when the power to appoint future Supreme Court justices was at stake in Election 2000 Scalia signed off on a fully unanticipated application of the “equal protection” language.